hbarabash/findapet/README.md

 Since shelters are often overwhelmed and overcrowded, this can help people looking for pets make a decision that will not only result in a wonderful companion for them, but also aid in finding cats that are more at risk 'forever homes'!
 ## How to run

+Make sure you have the cats_rf.pkl file downloaded in the backend folder so that the API can access the model.
+It can be obtained by running the 'fostercomp.ipynb' notebook

 ### In 2 terminals, navigate to the 'frontend' folder

 #### In the first terminal, start the API: